Giants: Citizen Kabuto: Characters

 For non-playable races, the team designed Smarties to have oversized heads, bulging eyes, and idiotic personalities for comedic effect.
-Players labor for the Smarties while witnessing their hedonistic indulgences.
-The payoff, however, is a "giant gun".
+Players labor for the Smarties while witnessing their hedonistic indulgences, but the payoff is a "giant gun".
 Standard enemies include Reaper Guards (male Reapers with no magical ability, who serve as common soldiers), as well as fauna such as the insectoid Rippers, beast-of-burden Sonaks, and bat-like Verms.

 Story

 Originally featuring each race in its own distinct story, the single-player mode now depicts a single sequential story wherein the player begins as Baz and must complete a sequence of missions before assuming the role of Delphi.
 On completion of Delphi's story, the player takes control of a Kabuto character.
 Williams used cut scenes to introduce and conclude each mission.

 As Baz, the player searches for Reg and Tel.
 Timmy, a Smartie rescued in the first mission, functions as a guide for the player, introducing other Smartie characters and providing exposition of the scenario.
 The plot portrays the Smarties as suffering under the reign of the Sea Reapers and their Queen Sappho.
 Alluding to the film The Magnificent Seven, Baz gathers the separated Meccaryns and takes on a quest to solve the Smarties' predicaments.
 In a climactic cut scene, Sappho sacrifices Timmy to Kabuto, and the young Smartie's grandfather, Borjoyzee, becomes the player's guide.
 Baz leads an escape from the area and sets up a base to lead a counterattack.
 Thereafter Delphi becomes the player's character.
 Yan, the Samurai Smartie, serves as the guide for this story segment, giving instructions on Delphi's abilities.
 After completing the training missions under Yan, Delphi attacks Sappho's base and the Reapers, eventually confronting the queen in a boss fight.
 When defeated, Sappho summons Kabuto to destroy the Smarties, but Kabuto eats her instead.

 In the final story, Delphi has transformed herself into a Kabuto-like creature to challenge the original.
 The player wanders around the islands as the Delphi-Kabuto character, searching for prey to increase her size.
 After Delphi-Kabuto achieves her maximum size, she proceeds to a boss fight with the original Kabuto.
 Despite her victory, Kabuto revives in a triggered cut scene and restores her Reaper form, whereupon the player takes the role of Baz against the revived monster.
 After defeating Kabuto, Baz is shown in the final cut scene, flying off to Planet Majorca with Delphi, Borjoyzee, and his fellow Meccaryns.